+Math 1c TA: Padraic Bartlett

+Recitation 1: Open and Closed Sets; Limits and Continuity

+Week 1 Caltech 2013

+1 Administrivia

-2 Administrivia Here are most of the random administrative details for the course:
+Here are most of the random administrative details for the course:

-- Recitation time: 9-10am, in 103 Downs.
-[Note: this has changed from the posted room on REGIS.] - My email: padraic@caltech.edu - My office: 360 Sloan. - My office hours: 8-9pm on Sunday night, in either my office or the third-floor Sloan lounge, and/or by appointment.
-Also, I work in front of Chandler most days; if you have a question and come across me there, feel free to just talk to me! - My website: www.its.caltech.edu/~padraic.
-Course notes for every recitation will be posted here, usually within a few days of the recitation. - HW policy: The course-wide policy is that (1) because your lowest HW grade is dropped, (2) no late HW will be allowed without a note from the health center or the deans.
-It bears noting that both entities are remarkably kind, and as long as your reason for needing more time is not something like "up all night playing LoL," they'll grant an extension. - Random questions: I post a random question at the start of every recitation!
-If you've seen the material in rec before, and get distracted, they're meant to offer something mathematically interesting to focus on until the lecture returns to a place you haven't seen.
-Because we're at Caltech, and pretty much anything we talk about in Math 1 some of you have seen before, it struck me as a decent way to avoid boring some students without losing others.
-If you solve any of them, tell me!
-I am always interested to see solutions.
-3 Level Curves The idea behind level curves is pretty simple: suppose that we have a function f(x, y): $\mathbb{R}^2 \to \mathbb{R}$.
-If we consider f(x, y) to be a "height" function, we can interpret the "graph" of f(x, y) = z as the set of all values $\{(x, y, f(x, y)) : (x, y) \in \mathbb{R}^2\}$:
+• Recitation time: 2-3pm, in 102 Steele.

+• My email: padraic@caltech.edu • My office: 156 Sloan.

+• My office hours: 7-8pm on Sunday night, in either my office or an ambiently open classroom on the first floor of Sloan (depending on people.)
+Also by appointment. • My website: www.its.caltech.edu/~padraic.
+Course notes for every recitation will be posted here, usually within a few days of the recitation.
+The course notes for this quarter will likely be similar to last year's: I'll try to update/change things around to match the problem sets and lectures, but if you're curious for what I'm likely to talk about, 2012's Ma1c rec webpage will likely be of some use. • HW policy: The course-wide policy is that you're allowed one free extension, as long as you let us know ahead of time.
+Subsequent extensions can/will only be granted with a note from the deans or the health center.
+It bears noting that both entities are reasonably kind; if your reason for needing more time isn't something like "up all night playing LoL," they'll typically grant an extension.
+2 Level Curves The idea behind level curves is pretty simple: suppose that we have a function f(x,y): $\mathbb{R}^2 \to \mathbb{R}$.
+If we consider f(x,y) to be a "height" function, we can interpret the "graph" of f(x,y)=z as the set of all values $\{(x,y,f(x,y)):(x,y)\in\mathbb{R}^2\}$:

 (The graph of $f(x,y) = \sqrt{x^2 + y^2}$, a cone centered around the positive z-axis.)
-So: given a function f(x, y), how can you quickly and accurately get an idea of what the graph of f(x, y) looks like? - Snarky answer: Mathematica. - Serious answer: level curves!
+So: given a function f(x,y), how can you quickly and accurately get an idea of what the graph of f(x,y) looks like? • Snarky answer: Mathematica.

+• Serious answer: level curves!

 Definition.
 Take a function f(x, y), and some height value h.
 The level curve of f(x, y) at height h is just the set of points (x, y) in \mathbb{R}^2 that satisfy the equation

 $$f(x,y) = h.$$

-To quickly get an idea of what the graph of a function f(x, y) is, it usually suffices to find the level curves of f(x, y) for a handful of height values, and then to draw each level curve in \mathbb{R}^3 on its corresponding 2-dimensional plane $\{(x, y, h) : (x, y) \in \mathbb{R}^2\}$.
+To quickly get an idea of what the graph of a function f(x,y) is, it usually suffices to find the level curves of f(x,y) for a handful of height values, and then to draw each level curve in \mathbb{R}^3 on its corresponding 2-dimensional plane $\{(x,y,h):(x,y)\in\mathbb{R}^2\}$.
 To illustrate this process, we calculate a quick example below:

 Question 1 Draw some of the level curves of

 $$f(x,y) = \sqrt{25 - x^2 - y^2}.$$

 What does this shape look like?